Frequently asked questions (FAQ) about Azure Files

 Prior to Azure File Sync agent version 3, Azure File Sync blocked the move of tiered files outside the server endpoint but on the same volume as the server endpoint.
 Copy operations, moves of non-tiered files, and moves of tiered to other volumes were unaffected.
 The reason for this behavior was the implicit assumption that File Explorer and other Windows APIs have that move operations on the same volume are (nearly) instantaneous rename operations.
 This means moves will make File Explorer or other move methods (such as command line or PowerShell) appear unresponsive while Azure File Sync recalls the data from the cloud.
 Starting with Azure File Sync agent version 126.96.36.199, Azure File Sync will allow you to move a tiered file outside of the server endpoint.
 We avoid the negative effects previously mentioned by allowing the tiered file to exist as a tiered file outside of the server endpoint and then recalling the file in the background.
 This means that moves on the same volume are instantaneous, and we do all the work to recall the file to disk after the move has completed.

-No: removing a server endpoint is not like rebooting a server!
+No: removing a server endpoint isn't like rebooting a server!
 Removing and recreating the server endpoint is almost never an appropriate solution to fixing issues with sync, cloud tiering, or other aspects of Azure File Sync.
-Removing a server endpoint is a destructive operation, and may result in data loss in the case that tiered files exist outside of the server endpoint namespace (see Why do tiered files exist outside of the server endpoint namespace for more information) or in inaccessible files for tiered files existing within the server endpoint namespace.
-These issues will not resolve when the server endpoint is recreated.
+Removing a server endpoint is a destructive operation.
+It may result in data loss in the case that tiered files exist outside of the server endpoint namespace.
+See Why do tiered files exist outside of the server endpoint namespace for more information.
+Or it may result in inaccessible files for tiered files that exist within the server endpoint namespace.
+These issues won't resolve when the server endpoint is recreated.
 Tiered files may exist within your server endpoint namespace even if you never had cloud tiering enabled.
-We therefore recommend that you do not remove the server endpoint unless you would like to stop using Azure File Sync with this particular folder or have been explicitly instructed to do so by a Microsoft engineer.
+That's why recommend that you don't remove the server endpoint unless you would like to stop using Azure File Sync with this particular folder or have been explicitly instructed to do so by a Microsoft engineer.
 For more information on remove server endpoints, see Remove a server endpoint.

 Can I move the storage sync service and/or storage account to a different resource group or subscription?